Post

 This is the Burroughs C3155:

-It’s a charming old 1970s calculator rocking a Nixie tube display and an ostensibly 1970s design.
+It’s a charming old 1970s calculator rocking a VFD display and an ostensibly 1970s design.
 It’s also known, maybe more widely, as the Sharp QT-8D, of which it is a clone made by Burroughs for sale in the US.
 Both devices are pretty much identical, except for the layout of the operation keys.

 The Outside